-Fire officials rule house fire on Kentucky Street Arson
+Fire officials rule house fire on Kentucky Street arson

 Latest Weather Blog

-Fire officials rule house fire on Kentucky Street Arson
+Fire officials rule house fire on Kentucky Street arson

 BATON ROUGE- Fire crews are investigating a fire that was ruled arson at a vacant home near Highland Road.